alsakandari/mathviz/README.md

 # MathViz - A math visualizer you didn't need

-I was thinking about visualizing math functions, and decided to implement, how hard could it be?
+I was thinking about visualizing math functions, and decided to implement it

 # Examples